AP0827/VisiTUN-/README.md

 sudo python3 send_custom_packet.py
 ```

-Enter text messages and they’ll be encrypted and sent.
+Type a message, and it will be encrypted, transmitted via UDP, decrypted on the other end, and shown as the payload.

 ## 🔍 How It Works